 This 5-part Eczema Kids’ Nutrition series was in collaboration with Toby Amidor, whereby MarcieMom would share different topics on kids’ nutrition and Toby provide her insights.
 It has since been combined into one longer informative post.

 Inflammation is a protective response of our body to remove injured cells or irritants and helps heal our body.
 The problem, however, is chronic inflammation where there is an excess of pro-inflammatory immune cells in our body and damages healthy parts of our body.
-Chronic inflammation is associated with, amongst others, arthritis, diabetes, eczema, high blood pressure, inflammatory bowel disease and obesity.
+Chronic inflammation is associated with, among others, arthritis, diabetes, eczema, high blood pressure, inflammatory bowel disease and obesity.

-Which are the inflammatory food?
+Which are the Inflammatory Foods?

 Food that increases the production of inflammatory substances include: